zahahah/tunnelview/README.md

 ### App Builder

 - Accessible under **Settings → App Builder**.
-You can define a new app name, package id, default hosts/keys, and upload a foreground icon.
+You can define a new app name, package id, default hosts/keys (including HTTP address/header/value), and upload a foreground icon.
 - Behind the scenes `TemplateAppBuilder` unpacks `build/generated/baseTemplate/base_template_apk.tar`, patches the manifest/resources (`ManifestPatcher`), replaces `app_defaults.json`, signs the APK (either with an auto-generated RSA pair or your own PEMs), and saves it to the system Downloads folder via `FileProvider`.
 - After code changes, regenerate the base template by running `./gradlew assembleTemplate packageBaseTemplateApk` so the builder works with the latest binaries.

 ### Diagnostics, logging, and localization

-- Use the toolbar menu → **Diagnóstico** to open `ConnectionDiagnosticsActivity` where you can inspect the latest endpoint, tunnel state, recent `ConnLogger` events, and even run an on-device handshake test.
+- Use the toolbar menu → **Diagnostics** to open `ConnectionDiagnosticsActivity` where you can inspect the latest endpoint, tunnel state, recent `ConnLogger` events, and even run an on-device handshake test.
+- Diagnostics now highlight the active target (Direct/HTTP/Tunnel) and display the last HTTP health check response for quicker troubleshooting.
 - Settings are localized (English and Brazilian Portuguese) and can force the UI language without changing system locales (`AppLocaleManager`).
 - Advanced switches include caching the last page, forcing IPv4, toggling persistent notifications, enabling verbose connection logs, automatic settings saving, and adjusting SSH connect/read/keepalive timeouts.